BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 In the supplementaries, DeepMind shared the visualizations of the attention maps.
 The row (a) in the maps tell us that for some residues only a subset of sequences influences the update of MSA embedding.
-The row (b) shows that after a few iterations of refinement, all the sequences attend the first sequence (for which 3D structure is being predicted).
-The row (c) shows that intermediate layers of AF2 gradually learn the pattern of evolutionary clustering of sequences, so that their attention maps start to resemble the evolutionary tree, which is reflected in the bottom rightmost picture ("Hamming distance").
+The row (b) shows that after a few iterations of refinement, all the sequences attend to the first sequence (for which 3D structure is being predicted).
+The row (c) shows that intermediate layers of AF2 gradually learn the pattern of clustering of sequences by their evolutionary descent, so that their attention maps start to resemble the evolutionary tree, which is reflected in the bottom rightmost picture ("Hamming distance").

 ![column_wise_attention visualization](./column_wise_attention_visualisation.png)<center>**Column-wise attention visualization**</center>